|

 The Stanford Encyclopedia of Philosophy organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.

-Philosophy of Mathematics - Stanford Encyclopedia of Philosophy
+The Problem of Evil - Stanford Encyclopedia of Philosophy

 Truth (Stanford Encyclopedia of Philosophy)